IRDG2OI/seatizen-to-zenodo/README.md

 ### Usage
 Load all the imports then use the function **restructure_sessions()** in order to restructure the sessions folders of your choice to be Zenodo ready. <br/>
-This function takes five arguments:
+This function takes six arguments:
 - **sessions** <br/>
 It's the list of sessions, it can be either a single directory that contains every sessions (ex: ***'sessions/'***) or a list of sessions paths. (ex: ***['sessions/session_2017_11_19_paddle_Black_Rocks']***).